brndnmtthws/rust-docs-mcp-server/README.md

    - The LLM is prompted to answer the question based _only_ on the provided context.
    - Returns the LLM's response to the MCP client.
+10. **Dynamic Loading (`fetch_crate_docs` tool):**
+    - Accepts crate name, optional version requirement, and optional features.
+    - Checks cache for existing documentation with matching parameters.
+    - If not cached, performs steps 3-6 above for the requested crate.
+    - Returns detailed information about the operation including document count, cache status, and embedding generation costs (if any).
+    - The loaded documentation becomes available for future queries without requiring server restart.

 ## License